This is the story of why we decided to work with SEE International and the humanitarian impact that startups can make by giving back.

 At Revival Health, we contribute a portion of all our revenue to SEE International.
 Most of our contributions fund cataract surgeries via the Direct Supply Support program.

-So far, we've funded nearly 11,000 life-changing eye surgeries in India and Nepal, and dozens in El Salvador.
 These numbers will continue to increase as Revival grows and as SEE continues to use our most recent contributions.

 Building an infrastructure for eye surgeries is a process that takes time.
 The eye clinics in India and Nepal are more established, which is why they're currently able to perform more surgeries.